AderbalFilho/loja-vtex-jussi/README.md

 ### Responsivity

 There was no mobile layout to be follow.
-So I expected that the test involves only the Desktop screen.
+So I've done by myself.